Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 Extrarenal (extracranial) rhabdoid tumors account for 2% of soft tissue sarcomas in patients younger than 20 years (see Table 1).

-The first sizeable series of 26 children with extrarenal extracranial malignant rhabdoid tumor of soft tissues came from patients enrolled on the Intergroup Rhabdomyosarcoma Studies I through III during a review of pathology material.
-Only five patients (19%) were alive without disease.[
+The first sizeable series of children with extrarenal extracranial malignant rhabdoid tumor of soft tissues came from 26 patients enrolled on the IRS I through III studies during a review of pathology material.
+Only five patients (19%) were alive without disease beyond 2 years.[

 Young age and metastatic disease at presentation are associated with poor outcome in children with extracranial rhabdoid tumors.

-A SEER study examined 229 patients with renal, central nervous system (CNS), and extrarenal malignant rhabdoid tumor.
+A SEER study examined 229 patients with renal, CNS, and extrarenal malignant rhabdoid tumor.
 Patient age of 2 to 18 years, limited extent of tumor, and delivery of radiation therapy were shown to affect the outcome favorably compared with other patients (P < .002 for each comparison).
 Site of the primary tumor was not prognostically significant.
 The OS rate was 33% at 5 years.[

 A European registry for extracranial rhabdoid tumors identified 100 patients from 14 countries between 2009 and 2018.[